CCHS-FIRST-Robotics/Software-Training/AdvancedControls/ControlsIntro.md

 If you're still confused after reading through those articles, that's okay!
 The articles are somewhat dense.
 It's worth coming back to these explanations again later once you've digested it a little bit.
-Kevin also has a spiel about PID controllers _which we should record and put here_.

 Choosing a control strategy is an important takeaway from these articles.
 Generally we have a pretty direct tradeoff between time/effort spent on controls and precision in our output (as well as how fast the mechanism gets to that precise output!)